 But he missed everything.

-So in a matter of 10 seconds, Stephen Curry, the two-time NBA MVP and three-time NBA champion, stole the ball with plenty of time and open space to do whatever he wanted, slipped on a dunk attempt, and then air-balled a 3-point shot.
+So in a matter of 10 seconds, Stephen Curry, the two-time NBA MVP and three-time NBA champion, stole the ball with plenty of time and enough space to do whatever he wanted, slipped on a dunk attempt, and then air-balled a three-pointer.

-Curry, who scored 11 points and dished out 12 assists in the 130-111 win, will get another chance to show the world his dunking skills on a fast break.
+Curry, who scored 11 points and dished out 12 assists in the 130-111 win against the Western Conference foe, will get another chance to show the world his dunking skills on a fast break.
 It just wasn’t in the cards on this night.

 You better believe teammates Kevin Durant, Klay Thompson, and Draymond Green all gave him a hard time on the team’s trip back to the Bay Area, too, because social media had a field day.